-The Forage Value Index (FVI) is a rating system that helps Australian dairy producers and their advisors to make more informed decisions when selecting perennial ryegrass cultivars.
+The Forage Value Index (FVI) rating system helps Australian dairy farmers and their advisors make more informed decisions when selecting cultivars.
 It provides an accurate, reliable and independent assessment of the potential economic value of perennial ryegrass cultivars in different dairy regions of south-east Australia.
-The selection of better performing cultivars will help to increase pasture productivity at key times of the year and ultimately, farm profitability.
+Selection of better performing cultivars helps to increase pasture productivity at key times of the year and ultimately, farm profitability.

-The FVI is based on independently-calculated Performance Values (PV) for seasonal dry matter production and Economic Values (EV).
-PVs are determined by trial data from the Pasture Variety Trial Network (PVTN), supplemented by data supplied by plant breeding companies that meet eligibility criteria.
-EVs are determined by economic analysis of case study farms in different dairying regions in south-east Australia.
+The FVI is based on independently-calculated performance values for seasonal dry matter production and economic values.
+Performance values are determined by trial data from the Pasture Trial Network, while economic values are determined by economic analysis of case study farms in different dairying regions in south-eastern Australia.

 The FVI for each cultivar is expressed using a colour coding system, with the green colour representing the best performing cultivars in each region.
-The FVI ranks cultivars according to their colour coding and user-nominated attributes (e.g. seasonal production, ploidy, heading date, and endophyte).
+The FVI ranks cultivars according to their colour coding and user-nominated attributes, such as seasonal production, ploidy, heading date and endophyte.
 Only cultivars listed in the Pasture Seed Database and confirmed as a cultivar by the Australian Seed Federation are used in the FVI.

-The Forage Value Index has been a collaborative effort between Dairy Australia, Agriculture Victoria, Australian Seed Federation, Meat and Livestock Australia through the MLA Donor Company and DairyNZ.
+The Forage Value Index has been a collaborative effort between Dairy Australia, Agriculture Victoria, Australian Seed Federation, Meat and Livestock Australia and DairyNZ.